Yettimania/myBBB/README.md

 # Beaglebone Black Development

 Series of programs written in C for use with the BeagleBone Black.
+Started with a number of devices I had sitting around.